reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-SharePoint-Premium-Settings.md

 ### Default Sensitivity label for sites and libraries for security

-To use the feature, the tenant setting EnableAIPIntegration needs to be enabled.
+To use this feature, enable the tenant setting EnableAIPIntegration.

 ```PowerShell
 Set-SPOTenant -EnableAIPIntegration $true
 ```

-see [Enable sensitivity labels for Office files in SharePoint and OneDrive](https://learn.microsoft.com/en-us/microsoft-365/compliance/sensitivity-labels-sharepoint-onedrive-files?wt.mc_id=MVP_308367) for more info.
+For more information, see [Enable sensitivity labels for Office files in SharePoint and OneDrive](https://learn.microsoft.com/en-us/microsoft-365/compliance/sensitivity-labels-sharepoint-onedrive-files?wt.mc_id=MVP_308367) for more info.

 #### Set Sensitivity label can be set at the site level